 As a ministry of Trinity Evangelical Divinity School, the leadership of the Henry Center is committed to the EFCA Statement of Faith.
 The theological breadth of various participants of the Creation Project, however, is much wider.
 Congruent with Kenneth Kantzer’s vision for TEDS, the Henry Center invites speakers who represent the gamut of evangelicalism.
 In our commitment to engage the most pressing issues and thinkers of our day, we may also invite speakers and writers with whom we do not agree in order to grow in our understanding through earnest and respectful dialogue and debate.

-Because the Creation Project consists of six separate initiatives, there are also different levels of participation and implied agreement between the aims of the Project and those who are participating.
+Because the Creation Project consists of five separate initiatives, there are also different levels of participation and implied agreement between the aims of the Project and those who are participating.
 In the initiatives that include an ongoing relationship and support—such as the Henry Fellowship and the Stott Award—greater levels of theological agreement are expected.
 For example, we require that churches applying for the Stott Award hold to a high view of Scripture understood as divine revelation, and our selection committee for the Henry Fellowship prioritizes projects that will be most helpful to evangelical churches and the broader evangelical community.
 In other contexts (e.g., someone writing a piece for our online periodical, Sapientia) a broader range of theological and scientific perspectives may be represented.

 3. Does the Creation Project require adherence to specific scientific positions from its participants?